russelsantos19/100-days-of-code/r1-log.md

 ### R1D14
 Today I clean and finalize my code and design of sign-in and sign-up page.
 And make a final commit it and push it.Tomorrow I'll show it to my mentor and make a pull request to the master repository.

+### R1D15
+Today I show my code to my mentor and he suggests things I need to change in my design.
+So I change my design and make it more simple and easy to understand for the end-user.
+I thank God for my mentor!